|

 4. Stop the blender to check for lumps.
 You can check for lumps by dipping a long spoon into the blender.
 If you find lumps, put the lid back on your blender and mix some more.
 I usually mix for about 50-60 seconds, but some blenders take longer, some take less time.

 5. Once you've got a creamy mixture of juice and fruit, add the yogurt, put the lid back on it, and mix again.
 As before, if it's too thick, add a little more juice.
 You don't want your blender to short out because it's trying to mix something that's just too thick.
-But the final product needs to be about as thick as a milkshake (maybe not quite that thick).
+But the final product needs to be about as thick as a milkshake (maybe not

 6. Garnish with the granola on top.